 If you’re looking for a speaker for your class, business networking group, training seminar or workshop, contact the Web Diva®.

-Presentation topics include the following, but if you have something else in mind, just let me know!
+Presentation topics include the following, but if you have another topic in mind, just let me know!

 Every website project starts with homework